OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 ## Input password size

-In order to prevent any DOS attack using a very big password, it's recommanded to define a higher size limit for the password choosen by the user.
+In order to prevent any DOS attack using a very big password, it's recommended to define a higher size limit for the password choosen by the user.

 A limit of **1000 characters** is sufficient to let the user choose a very big password without impacting the system.